 Alvord moved on to Willcox, where he worked as a deputy constable once again and gained a reputation as both a killer and an alcoholic.
 Alvord would further change his ways by the turn of the century, partnering up with Billy Stiles and forming the Alvord-Stiles Gang, who began by rustling cattle but soon advanced to robbing trains.

 On April 7, 1900, as Bravin had some 25 prisoners housed in his jail, Billy Stiles went to visit Alvord and other gang members who were in the jail.
-He then held a gun to Bravin demanding the release of all of the prisoners and ended up shooting the lawman taking off two of his toes.
+He then held a gun to Bravin, demanding the release of all the prisoners, and shot the lawman taking off two of his toes.
 The prisoners, including Alvord, then escaped.

-For the next nine years, Bravin continued to serve as a Tombstone lawman until at the age of 55, in 1917, he became ill and entered the hospital in Douglas.
+For the next nine years, Bravin continued to serve as a Tombstone lawman until, at age 55, in 1917, he became ill and entered the hospital in Douglas.
 He never recovered and died at his daughter’s home in Douglas on October 21, 1918.
-His body was returned to Tombstone where his funeral was one of the largest ever held.
+His body was returned to Tombstone, where his funeral was one of the largest ever held.
 He was buried at the Tombstone Cemetery (not Boot Hill.)